 My Mum’s the best Mum a young dog could ever have.
 I bet she’s the best Mum in the whole wide world.
 In history even.
 She’s loving and kind and affectionate and gives me lots of cuddles and nice things to eat.

-Mum hasn’t been well for a while.
+Mum hasn’t been well for a while now.
 Partly my fault I’m afraid.
 Sorry Mum!
 The story does have a happy ending though.
 Kind of.
 Maybe.
 Hopefully!

 To celebrate my first birthday, Mum and Dad took me to a dog agility centre on a kind of experience day for dogs.
 I enjoyed it so much, they treated me to some agility jumps for my first non-birthday the following month.
 Boy was I excited when they arrived in the post.
 I couldn’t wait to get my teeth into that scrummy brown packaging to see what was hidden inside.